bulatgrzegorz/bulatgrzegorz.github.io/_posts/2023-06-21-few-stories-about-breaking-changes.md

     public int Y;
 }
 ```
-Client will be requiring initializing struct as above or setup value of `Y` same as `X` was.
+Client will be required to initialize struct as above or setup value of `Y` same as `X` was.

 ## Method overload with Breaking behavior